Mobile Phone Market Forecast - 2017

 All of the above call for a threefold comment:

 - First, what do we really mean by mobile phone?
 The 1980 cell phone was a cumbersome device, offering a plain-vanilla voice telephony service, limited to the geography covered by the specific mobile operator until the introduction of the digital GSM technology in 1991.
 It evolved thereafter to include the exchange of data, pictures and multimedia, and an array of services such as Global Positioning System (GPS), location-based services or video-conferencing.
-Today, mobile phones are not even named as such, but rather known as smartphones, They can do almost anything one can dream of.
-They compete with computers, video recorders, high-definition cameras or location positioning devices, and are used for a wide range of tasks, including but not primarily to place a telephone call.
+Today, mobile phones are not even named as such, but rather known as smartphones.
+A plain mobile phone is currently known as dumb-phone...
+Smartphones can do almost anything a tech-crazy can dream of.
+They compete with computers, video recorders, music-playing devices, high-definition cameras, location positioning devices, game consoles, and are used for a wide range of tasks, including but only secondarily to place a telephone call.
 Such an evolution raises a technical issue.
-It is not statistically congruent to treat different objects as a single statistical unit — which makes statistical analyses debatable.
+It is not statistically congruent to treat different objects as a single statistical unit — which makes statistical analyses such as areppim's debatable.

 Mobile Cellular Phone Subscribers